dellisankar508/travel-app/README.md

 # travel-app

+This application is used for travellers all over the world.
+It will give nearby hotels details based on user current locations.
+By using this application user can pay online to the hotals for booking rooms as per user requirements.

+Tools:-
-This app is build by using ionic framework.
+This application is cross platform because, it is build by using ionic framework.
+Google maps API is used for getting hotel details and user location.
+This application is fully authenticated by using firebase.

 # screens for travel application
 ![into](https://user-images.githubusercontent.com/53073576/69856405-9961f080-12b3-11ea-8537-8d3223211327.png)
 ![settings](https://user-images.githubusercontent.com/53073576/69856407-99fa8700-12b3-11ea-9d6a-a6d4674cc4f6.png)